Restream/reindexer-py/README.md

 ```python
 RxConnector.new_transaction(self, namespace)
 ```
-Start a new transaction and return the transaction object to processing
+Starts a new transaction and return the transaction object to processing

 __Arguments:__